Man-in-the-Middle Attack

 BeagleBone

-There are plenty more devices that can be used for Man in the Middle Attacks.
+There are plenty more devices that can be used for Man-in-the-middle (MITM) attacks.
 Hak5 is a company that produces a lot of these hacking tools, such as Packet Squirrel and LAN Turtle, and others.
 These devices, although differing slightly in functionality, both observe network traffic.
 A more advanced tool, going by the name of Wifi Pineapple, is letting hackers mimic preferred networks and, in turn, gather intelligence.

 Man in the Middle Attack - Packet Squirrel - LAN turtle - Wifi Pineapple